vwgert/vwgert.github.io/05_software/01_course.md

 ```
 ?> <i class="fa-solid fa-circle-info"></i> Note that we used the `sudo` command.
 This is needed because `apt` is a system wide command that impacts the entire system (installing/removing/updating software).
 Therefore we cannot run it as a user with default permissions.

 We can see that this command gets data from a bunch of lists.
-These lists are called _repositories_ (lists with a collection of packages for certain purposes).
-When we install software later, it will use the database based on these repositories to check if the package that we want to install is available.
+These lists are called _**repositories**_ (lists with a collection of packages for certain purposes).
+When we install software later, it will use the database based on these repositories to check if the package that we want to install is available and which is the latest version.

-The list of repositories that `apt` uses can be found in the file `/etc/apt/sources.list`.
+The list of repositories that `apt` uses can be found in the file `/etc/apt/sources.list` or `/etc/apt/sources.list.d/...`  .
 We can manually add more repositories to this file or use the command `add-apt-repository` but we will not go into this for now.

 ### Finding software (apt search)
 Imagine that we downloaded a file that ends with `.zip` and we have to find a program that can deal with this kind of file.
 We could use the following command, making use of a regular expression in the search term: